Dispute Case for Amicable Settlement Services in Dubai

 Consequences of Non-Participation in the Conciliation Session

-If one of the parties does not participate in the conciliation session, the amicable settlement process cannot move forward.
-The RDC does not issue a settlement in the absence of mutual consent; instead, the file is closed at the conciliation stage.
-The applicant may then proceed directly to file a formal dispute case through the RDC, where the matter is transferred to litigation and examined by a judge.
+If one of the parties does not participate in the conciliation session, the amicable settlement process cannot proceed.
+The RDC does not issue a settlement without mutual consent.
+The file is closed at the conciliation stage, and the applicant may then proceed to file a formal dispute case through the RDC.
+The matter is transferred to first-instance litigation and examined by a judge.

 Non-participation does not create any presumption in favour of the attending party.
 The absent party is not considered at fault by default, and no decision is issued against them at the conciliation stage.
-However, the absence may be noted in the litigation file, particularly in cases where one party has repeatedly avoided communication.
-The applicant must initiate the formal dispute case if they wish to continue pursuing their claim.
+However, the absence may be noted in the litigation file.
+The applicant must initiate the formal dispute case separately to continue pursuing the claim.

 What Happens After the Settlement Is Approved